ARMmbed/mbed-os-5-docs/docs/tools/toolchains/export_to_third_party.md

 If you'd like to develop on Arm Mbed OS with a third party tool, or migrate to one, you can choose to export an Mbed project to the following development environments:

 - Keil uVision5.
-- IAR Systems.
-- Eclipse CDT ([C/C++ Development Tooling](https://www.eclipse.org/cdt/)) make (unmanaged) projects using:
-    - GNU Arm Embedded Toolchain 6 (6-2017-q1-update).
+- Eclipse CDT ([C/C++ Development Tooling](https://www.eclipse.org/cdt/)) make (unmanaged) projects using GNU Arm Embedded Toolchain 6 (6-2017-q1-update).
-    - IAR Arm Compiler (version 8.32).
 - GNU Arm Eclipse (managed [CDT](https://www.eclipse.org/cdt/) projects), using GNU Arm Embedded Toolchain 6.
-- Make using:
-    - GNU Arm Embedded Toolchain 6 (6-2017-q1-update).
+- Make using GNU Arm Embedded Toolchain 6 (6-2017-q1-update).
-    - IAR Arm Compiler (version 8.32).
-- VSCode using:
-    - GNU Arm Embedded Toolchain 6 (6-2017-q1-update).
+- VSCode using GNU Arm Embedded Toolchain 6 (6-2017-q1-update).
-    - IAR Arm Compiler (version 8.32).
 - Code::Blocks.
 - Cross Core Embedded Studio.
 - e2studio.